SaiTejaAdusumilli/AWS-Web-Services-Repo/README.md

-In this project we explore different kinds of AWS services like EC2, DynamoDB, Lambda, API Gateway, S3 etc.
+In this project we explore different kinds of AWS services like EC2, DynamoDB, Lambda, API Gateway, S3 etc. and automate the execution flow using JS/python scripts

 This project takes input text and file as input stores it in aws s3 using aws sdk in javascript file